sizeofvoid/libopeninput/doc/user/device-quirks.rst

     Specifies the touch size required to trigger a press (N) and to trigger a release (M).
 O > N > M. See :ref:`touchpad_touch_size_hwdb` for more details.
+    An AttrPalmSizeThreshold of zero unsets any threshold that has been inherited from another quirk.
 AttrPressureRange=N:M, AttrPalmPressureThreshold=O, AttrThumbPressureThreshold=P
     Specifies the touch pressure required to trigger a press (N) and to trigger a release (M), when a palm touch is triggered (O) and when a thumb touch is triggered (P).
 O > P > N > M. See :ref:`touchpad_pressure_hwdb` for more details.
+    An AttrPalmPressureThreshold of zero unsets any threshold that has been inherited from another quirk.
 AttrLidSwitchReliability=reliable|unreliable|write_open
     Indicates the reliability of the lid switch.
 This is a string enum.
     Very few devices need this, if in doubt do not set.
 See :ref:`switches_lid`